 The state of Georgia has a rich musical heritage that that has produced pioneers and superstars in almost every genre, including Ray Charles, Johnny Mercer, James Brown, Alan Jackson, Otis Redding, Little Richard, Gladys Knight, TLC, The Allman Brothers Band, Blind Willie McTell, R.E.M., the B-52’s, Brenda Lee, Amy Grant, Trisha Yearwood, Usher and many more.

-Four cities in particular have played significant roles in the history of these artists, providing inspiration, opportunity and nurturing music communities: Atlanta, Athens, Macon and Savannah.
+Four cities, in particular, have played significant roles in the history of these artists, providing inspiration, opportunity and nurturing music communities: Atlanta, Athens, Macon, and Savannah.
 The Georgia Music Trail highlights music-themed destinations, including attractions, venues, festivals, historical sites, restaurants and retail shops in each of these cities.

-Be a producer and use your talent to create a customized musical tour of sites featured on the Georgia Music Trail.
+Be a producer and use your talent to create a customized musical tour of sites featured on the Georgia Music Trial.
 Plan your visit to coincide with one of the state’s award-winning music festivals, including Music Midtown, AthFest, Georgia Music Week and the Savannah Music Festival.

 Otis Redding statue.
-The Georgia Music Hall of Fame in Macon preserves and celebrates the stories of Georgia musicians, songwriters and producers, from humble beginnings in small towns like Monticello and Valdosta to careers marked by chart-topping hits and worldwide recognition.
+The Georgia Music Hall of Fame in Macon preserves and celebrates the stories of Georgia musicians, songwriters, and producers, from humble beginnings in small towns like Monticello and Valdosta to careers marked by chart-topping hits and worldwide recognition.

 Rolling Stone Magazine ranked Athens as the “#1 Music Scene in America.”
 R.E.M. and the B-52’s burst out of the city’s scene over 20 years ago, and today’s, world-famous venues like the 40-Watt Club and the Georgia Theatre still thrive among dozens of clubs.
-Literally hundreds of bands call the bohemian community home.
+Literally, hundreds of bands call the bohemian community home.

 Learn about the self-guided Music History Tours at the Athens Welcome Center and pick up a free copy of Flagpole for live music listings.
 Weaver D’s Fine Foods serves up soul food under the slogan “Automatic for the People,” which R.E.M. borrowed for the title of its 1992 album.
 The Grit has gained fame for its vegetarian fare, best-selling cookbook and loyal following among musicians.